📑

 The "dec page" is the snapshot underwriters use to build your premium.
 Verify these items line by line:

-• Named insureds: Drivers and household members must be listed correctly.
-Missing names lead to denied claims.
+• Named insureds: Every driver in the household must be listed.
+Missing names can lead to denied claims.

-• Garaging address: Insurers rate policies by ZIP code.
-If you recently moved or store the vehicle at a job site, update the record.
+• Garaging address: Insurers rate by ZIP.
+If you moved or park at work, update it.

-• Vehicles and VINs: A single digit error in the VIN can strip safety-feature discounts.
+• Vehicles and VINs: One digit off can remove safety discounts.

-• Coverage limits and deductibles: Circle each number-you will audit them against the contract language in the next step.
+• Coverage limits and deductibles: Circle each number-you will audit them against the contract language next.

 The insuring agreement tells you what the carrier promises to pay and under what circumstances.
 As you read, highlight every defined term.
 Pay close attention to:

-1. Who is an insured: Some policies extend coverage to permissive users, others do not.
+1. Who is an insured: Some policies extend to permissive users; others do not.

-2. Covered autos: Look for special rules for newly acquired vehicles or temporary substitutes.
+2. Covered autos: Look for rules on new cars or temporary substitutes.

-3. Scope of payments: Make sure bodily injury, property damage, and medical payments align with the dec page values.
+3. Scope of payments: Make sure BI, PD, and medical match the dec page.

 Exclusions carve out situations the policy does not cover.
-Use sticky notes or the highlight function in your PDF reader to flag:
+Use sticky notes or PDF highlights to flag:

-• Business, delivery, or rideshare use unless you add the proper endorsement.
+• Business, delivery, or rideshare use (fix with a rideshare endorsement).

-• Mechanical breakdown, wear and tear, or aftermarket parts beyond a small allowance.
+• Mechanical breakdown or aftermarket parts beyond a small allowance.

 Endorsements modify the base policy.
 They can quietly add coverage—or remove it.
 Scan each one for: